Danilo D'Ambrosio: 2020–2023: Serie A champion and Champions League final

 In the 2020–21 season, D'Ambrosio was relegated to a supporting role, despite scoring three goals, but he was able to celebrate winning his first Serie A championship with Inter, as well as his first professional trophy.
 With his contract expiring at the end of the season, he renewed for another year on 28 June 2021.

 On 12 January 2022, despite not playing, D'Ambrosio won his second trophy with Inter, the Supercoppa Italiana, beating Juventus 2–1 after extra time.
 Four days later, in a 0–0 draw against Atalanta, he reached 200 league appearances for the Nerazzurri.
 The following 8 March, in the second leg of the Champions League round of 16 against Liverpool, he made his 250th appearance in all competitions for Inter.
 On 11 May, D'Ambrosio won his third trophy for Inter, the Coppa Italia, playing as a starter in the final which was won again against Juventus 4–2 after extra time.

 At the start of the 2022–23 season, on 7 September 2022, in the home defeat against Bayern Munich (2–0), he played his first Champions League match as captain.
 The following 8 October, in the away win against Sassuolo (2–1), he played his first match as captain in the league.
 On 18 January 2023, even without entering the field, he won his fourth trophy with Inter, the Supercoppa Italiana, with Inter beating rivals Milan 3–0.
 On 24 May he won his second consecutive Coppa Italia, the ninth in Inter's history, thanks to a 2–1 victory in the final against Fiorentina.
 On 10 June, he played as a substitute in the Champions League final, which was lost 1–0 against Manchester City.
 At the end of the season, D'Ambrosio left Inter at the natural expiry of his contract, having played 284 games and scored 21 goals in all competitions.

 Monza

 On 2 August 2023, D'Ambrosio signed a one-year contract with Serie A side Monza as a free agent, with an option for renewal.
-He leaves Monza at the end of the 2024-2025 season, at the end of his contract.
+He left Monza at the end of the 2024–25 season, following the end of his contract.